rohanharikr/rohanharikr.github.io/about.md

 ##### What do you do?

-I am currently doing ...nothing.
+I am 1/3 of Mighty Noodles, also managing frontend and design.

 ##### What do you do? pt.2